 Thus, according to the definition currently in force, a Stock Option Plan should meet the following conditions (click on each condition to read the explanations):

-By exclusion, we can identify quite clearly that any such remuneration plans cannot be qualified as Stock Option Plans in accordance with Romanian law if they are not initiated by a legal entity – for example if initiated by employing individuals, associations without legal identity, etc. In any such situation, the respective plan cannot be included in the definition of the Romanian Tax Code.
+By exclusion, we can identify quite clearly that any such remuneration plans cannot be qualified as Stock Option Plans in accordance with Romanian law if they are not initiated by a legal entity – for example if initiated by self-employed individuals, associations without legal identity or other types of organizations without legal personality, etc. In any such situation, the respective plan cannot qualify as “Stock Option Plan” as per the definition of the Romanian Tax Code.

 We understand from here that the right to purchase the securities can be granted to the employees, but also to the directors/members of the Board of that company.
 Furthermore, it may even be granted to employees or directors of other companies affiliated with the company in which the share plan is initiated.